andrewhayward/shortbread/README.md

 Shortbread
 ==========

-A self-hosted short URL plugin for Wordpress.
+A self-hosted short URL plugin for WordPress.
 See http://labs.andrewhayward.net/wordpress/shortbread/ for more.

 Installation